ThePansmith/Monifactory/FAQ.md

 **Q. Can my PC run Monifactory?**

 Monifactory should run on any computer with a CPU newer than 2019.
-Allocating 6GB of RAM is recommended<br>
+Allocating 6GB RAM or higher is recommended<br>
 ``NOTE: If your computer has 8GB RAM or less, assume that Monifactory will not run on it``

 **Q. Can I play Monifactory on Peaceful mode?**

 Yes!
 Peaceful mode is the intended playstyle for Monifactory.
-Playing with mobs and hunger do not have any additional benefits in Moni, and all mob drops are attainable early through other methods.
+Playing with mobs and hunger do not have any additional benefits in Moni, and all mob drops are attainable early through other methods

 **Q. Can I add 'X' mod to Monifactory?**